darkylein/LACT/docs/CONFIG.md

     # GPU settings in this profile.
     # It is the same config format that is used for the top-level `gpus` option.
     gpus: {}
-    # Profile activation rule for when this profile shoule be activated
+    # Profile activation rule for when this profile should be activated
     # when using automatic profile switching.
     rule:
       # Type of the rule.
 Can be either `process or `gamemode`.